vcgarnica/MSE_FindR/README.md

 - Šidák correction for multiple comparisons
 - Scheffé's test

-`MSE FindR` contains three main modules: Disclosure, Upload file, and Estimator, to help users navigate through the tool's functionalities and conveniently obtain $\hat\sigma^2$ for multiple trials at a time (Figure 1).
+`MSE FINDR` contains three main modules: Disclosure, Upload file, and Estimator, to help users navigate through the tool's functionalities and conveniently obtain $\hat\sigma^2$ for multiple trials at a time (Figure 1).

 ![legend](https://github.com/vcgarnica/MSE_FindR/blob/main/Images/workflow.png)
-Figure 1. `MSE FindR` conceptual flowchart highlighting the inputs and estimation for randomized complete block designs analyzed with Fisher's LSD test.
+Figure 1. `MSE FINDR` conceptual flowchart highlighting the inputs and estimation for randomized complete block designs analyzed with Fisher's LSD test.

-## `MSE FindR`: Disclosure
+## `MSE FINDR`: Disclosure

 Contains a walk-through tutorial, downloadable example files, information about developers, and citation.

-## `MSE FindR`: Upload CSV file
+## `MSE FINDR`: Upload CSV file

 In this module, users can upload a CSV file that contains trial-specific information.
 Columns in the CSV input file may vary depending on the design and structure of the study.
 Below, you will find detailed instructions on how to gather trial data and collate into the CSV input file.
 The application exclusively supports standard CSV formats, with default settings utilizing commas as separators and double quotes.
 Nevertheless, these settings can be adjusted to align with the format of your CSV data file.

-## `MSE FindR`: Estimator
+## `MSE FINDR`: Estimator

-After pre-processing a CSV file using the `MSE FindR` tutorial below and uploading it into the application, users can calculate $\hat\sigma^2$ by assigning columns of the CSV file, named at the user's preferences, to the appropriate selection fields.
+After pre-processing a CSV file using the `MSE FINDR` tutorial below and uploading it into the application, users can calculate $\hat\sigma^2$ by assigning columns of the CSV file, named at the user's preferences, to the appropriate selection fields.
 Note that a proper assignment of columns to the respective selection fields is a critical step for correct $\hat\sigma^2$ extraction.
 Once columns have been properly assigned and the estimate button is clicked, a download button will appear allowing users to export the results in a CSV output file.
-The `MSE FindR` application calculates a trial-specific value for $\hat\sigma^2$ along with its associated degrees of freedom.
+The `MSE FINDR` application calculates a trial-specific value for $\hat\sigma^2$ along with its associated degrees of freedom.

 ## Workflow

 ### Step 1 - Compile trials with the same information

 First, users should collect all primary reports that share the same experimental configuration, meaning the same **experimental design**, **post-hoc test**, **significance level**, and **treatment structure** (for two-way designs).
 These reports should be organized within a designated folder (refer to Figure 1).
 It is crucial that all trials within the designated folder have the same experimental configuration as mentioned above.
-By doing this, `MSE FindR` can process a large number of trials simultaneously and return correct values for $\hat\sigma^2$ and its associated degrees of freedom.
+By doing this, `MSE FINDR` can process a large number of trials simultaneously and return correct values for $\hat\sigma^2$ and its associated degrees of freedom.
 Incorrect $\hat\sigma^2$ can result from assigning trials with incompatible information to the same CVS input file.

 Here are some examples to help users better understand how studies with different experimental configurations should be organized:

 *Example 1*: Let's consider a scenario where a systematic reviewer has obtained means/post-hoc test results from ten studies aimed to investigate the effects of four different commercial fertilizers on crop yield.
 The reviewer found that half of the studies used Fisher's LSD as the post-hoc test, while the other half used Tukey's HSD.
 Furthermore, two of the trials that utilized Tukey's HSD were arranged as CRD design, and the remaining three trials were arranged as RCBD design.

-To properly organize this data for `MSE FindR`, the user should create three separate folders.
+To properly organize this data for `MSE FINDR`, the user should create three separate folders.
 The first folder will contain the primary studies that used Fisher's LSD.
 The second folder will include the trials that used Tukey's HSD and were arranged as CRD.
 Finally, the third folder will contain the trials that used Tukey's HSD and were arranged as RCBD.
 This separation is necessary because the **experimental design** and **post-hoc test** used in the trial analysis differ across the folders.

 Each folder should result in a CSV input file with similar content that will be covered in Step 2.